kiwiz/gkeepapi/docs/index.rst

 Known Issues
 ============

-The :py:class:`gkeepapi.Keep` class isn't aware of new :py:class:`ListItem` objects till they're synced up to the server.
+The :py:class:`Keep` class isn't aware of new :py:class:`ListItem` objects till they're synced up to the server.
 In other words, :py:meth:`Keep.get`:: calls for their IDs will fail.

 Debug
 =====